Akamaozu/node-gloves/README.md

 'HI THERE!'
 ```

-I stored a variable to my disk and in the next expression I fetch and pipe it to `console.log`.
+I stored a variable to my disk.
+Even after shutting down gloves, I can get and pipe it to `console.log`.

 Use disk-kv as an example of how to make a plugin for node-gloves.